jseow5177/greenlight/README.md

 - `bin` - Contain compiled application binaries, ready for deployment to a production server.
 - `cmd/api` - Contain application-specifc code for the Greenlight API application.
 - `internal` - Contain reusable packages used by the API.
 For example, code for interacting with database, data validation, and so on.
+- `internal/data` - Contain all the custom data types used in this application.
 - `migrations` - Contain the SQL migration files.
 - `remote` - Contain the configuration files and setup scripts for production server.
 - `go.mod` file - Declare project dependencies, versions and module path.